CPC Definition - Subclass C22C

 Relationships with other classification places

-When the alloy is produced by a specifically described method (examples, claims) then the method is classified as well (C22F, C21D, B22F, C23C, B23K, C25D, C25B, B22D, B21J, B21B, B21C etc).
+When the alloy is produced by a specifically described method (in examples or in claims), then the method is classified as well (subclasses C22F, C21D, B22F, C23C, B23K, C25D, C25B, B22D, B21J, B21B or B21C).

 References